inartov555/user_hub_web_app/README.md

 ## ℹ️ Info

 - **Stable version V1**: https://github.com/inartov555/user_hub_web_app/tree/version_1_nov_05_2025
-- UI & API tests for this test website are currently under development (so no ready stable version yet for automation tests in this repo)
+- UI & API tests (non-unit tests) for this test website are currently under development (so no ready stable version yet for automation tests in this repo)

 ---